Cyber Insurance for Community Banks: What It Covers, What It Doesn't, and What Your Board Should Be Asking

 Banks carry fidelity bonds (covering employee dishonesty, forgery, computer fraud) alongside their cyber policies.
 These overlap in some areas and leave gaps in others.

 Social engineering and fraudulent wire transfers are the most common gap.
 The fidelity bond may require “direct” fraud, someone physically stealing or forging.
 The cyber policy requires a “cyber event.”
-A business email compromise scam that tricks an employee into voluntarily initiating a legitimate wire transfer may not clearly fit either definition.
+A BEC scam that tricks an employee into voluntarily initiating a legitimate wire transfer may not clearly fit either definition.
 The employee was not dishonest.
 There was no hack.
 Both carriers can argue it belongs to the other policy.

 Directors and Officers (D&O) coverage adds another layer.
-If the board is sued after a breach for inadequate oversight of cybersecurity, does the D&O policy respond?
+If the Board is sued after a breach for inadequate oversight of cybersecurity, does the D&O policy respond?
 Some D&O policies now exclude claims “arising from” a cyber event, pushing everything to the cyber policy.
-But the cyber policy may not cover board liability claims.
+But the cyber policy may not cover Board liability claims.

 What to look for: Pull your cyber policy, fidelity bond, and D&O policy side by side.
 Check whether any of them have exclusions that push claims to one of the other policies.
 If you see phrases like "arising from a cyber event" in your D&O exclusions, or "computer fraud" carved out of your fidelity bond, those are the seams where coverage can fail.